edinavdic/nsoft-sportradar-wc-scoreboard/README.md

 Java library for live football match scores updates, built with Java 17, Maven 3.9, and JUnit 5.

+[alternative_solution branch](https://github.com/edinavdic/nsoft-sportradar-wc-scoreboard/tree/alternative_solution) - Alternative implementation where the `Match` class manages its own state and operations while the `ScoreBoard` acts as a factory and summary provider.

 ## Features
 - **Start matches** between two teams (initial score 0-0).
 - **Update scores** with absolute values.